History of HINO

 HINO 600 Series released for North America

-HINO BLUE RIBBON CITY Hybrid non-step large-sized route-bus announced New HINO RANGER medium-duty hybrid truck announced, in compliance with Japanese new (long-term) 2005 regulations on exhaust emissions Full model change for touring coaches with Japanese new HINO S'ELEGA announced, in compliance with new (long-term) 2005 regulations on exhaust emissions HINO PROFIA heavy-duty truck announced, in compliance with Japanese new (long-term) 2005 regulations on exhaust emissions.
+HINO BLUE RIBBON CITY Hybrid non-step large-sized route-bus announced New HINO RANGER medium-duty hybrid truck announced, in compliance with Japanese new long-term regulations on exhaust emissions Full model change for touring coaches with Japanese new HINO S'ELEGA announced, in compliance with Japanese new long-term regulations on exhaust emissions

 Customer Technical Center established